About Me

 Below is a showcase of the film work I have created, both on and off my course, as well as some articles I have written.

-To get in touch, please email me at vx22954@bristol.ac.uk or mbc.31jr@gmail.com or message me via social media.
+To get in touch, please email me at mbc.31jr@gmail.com or message me via social media.

 Animation - Grumpy Guts